lRomul/gramtion/README.md

 ## Run own bot

-To run your instance of the bot you need to install [Docker](https://www.docker.com/) and create [Twitter API auth credentials](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials).
+To run an instance of the bot you need to install [Docker](https://www.docker.com/) and create [Twitter API auth credentials](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials).
 If you have a Twitter developer account, but don't want to use it as a bot username, you can authenticate a new user that’s not has a developer account with [twurl](https://github.com/twitter/twurl).

 * Create .env file with credentials.